 - If you don’t like pastes, you have another method of using baking soda.
 Fill a bucket with water, one cup dish soap, and 60 ml baking soda.
 Soak for one hour before you rinse, dry, and oil your grates.

 Make a paste using Kosher salt (coarse salt without iodine) and water and apply it to the rust.
 Scrub away till the rust comes off.
 Wash the grate with warm water, dry and oil it.

 Products that remove rust are not uncommon but try using natural remedies first.
 Products like oxalic acid powder, Zep remove rust effectively.
 Don’t forget to wear the required protective gear before using these.

 You can also use sandpaper to scrub away the rust on your grates.
-Wash you grates and dry them.
+Wash your grates and dry them.
 Don’t forget to oil!

 Things are about to get pasty again!
 Make a thick paste using the juice of one lemon and some detergent.
-Apply it on the rusted grate and seal with a plastic wrap.
+Apply it on the rusted grate and seal with plastic wrap.
 Let is rest for an hour.
-Rinse, dry and oil.
+Rinse, dry, and oil.